Industrial Explosion Protection

 If you’re updating, expanding or changing the application for an existing system we can provide the necessary support.
 We retrofit and update equipment from many manufactures to meet Code and have installed explosion suppression systems, explosion vents and NFPA approved accessories on over 10 different manufacturers of dust collectors.
 Before you replace a piece of equipment let us see if it can be updated and modified to NFPA criteria before a major capital expenditure.

 Since the 2003 US Chemical Safety Board hearings and the 2007 OSHA Combustible Dust National Emphasis Program (NEP), Dust Hazard Analysis (DHA) has risen to a top priority for plant safety reviews.
 This has resulted in an ever-increasing demand for effective explosion protection systems and a growing awareness of workplace health and safety hazards.

-To address the combustible dust explosion issue NFPA has recently released Standard 652, Standard on the Fundamentals of Combustible Dust, 2016 edition.
+To address combustible dust explosion, NFPA issued Standard 652, Standard on the Fundamentals of Combustible Dust, 2016 edition.
 Official document scope is “This standard shall provide the basic principles of and requirements for identifying and managing the fire and explosion hazards of combustible dusts and particulate solids.”
 This Standard places responsibility for knowledge of the dust (the Dust Hazard Analysis) squarely on the facility management with a retroactive date of October 2018 to comply.

 Combustible dust management includes protection against primary explosions within a process and against secondary explosions resulting from inadequate housekeeping or nuisance dust accumulation.
 The primary explosion will shake loose other dust that has accumulated, most often, on horizontal surfaces.
 When this dust becomes airborne, it also ignites.
 This secondary dust explosion is often more destructive than the primary one.